Tanzeebul-Tamim/Assignment-Compiler/README.md

 - **_Automated Task Sequence Detection:_** Automatically detects numbered task sequences (e.g., `Task 1`, `Task 2` or `task1`, `task2` or `Task-01`, `Task-02` etc.) from file names.
 If the sequence is not in order, you can manually input or reorder the tasks in the correct sequence.

+- **_Manual Task Sequence Detection:_** If the program fails to detect a proper sequence or if your files are not named consistently, you’ll be prompted to manually provide the correct sequence for each file.
+This ensures that the tasks are ordered correctly before generating the final output.

+- **_Combining Multiple Files as One Task:_** The program also allows you to combine multiple files into a single task in the generated output.
+If you have related files that should be considered part of the same task, you can group them together, and they will be treated as one task in the final document.

 - **_Error Handling:_** Validates input files to ensure they exist and are formatted correctly.

+- **_Empty Directory Detection:_** The program can detect and reject empty directories if provided, ensuring only valid directories containing files are processed.

 - **_Handling Files with the Same Name:_** If a file with the same name already exists in the directory, the program provides 3 options to the user: